auino/mail-attachments-archiver/README.md

 The behavior of the program is configured by associating specific senders to specific subjects keywords.
 When the program finds an email matching the couple (sender, subject), the attachment is stored on the disk.
 It is possible to set up a list of senders associated to a list of subjects.
-Both the checks are case insensitive.
-Concerning subject check, if the specified subject is found inside of the entire object (not equality comparison), the attachment is store, otherwise not.

 You can configure a separated list of senders (as in `mail-attachments-archiver.py`, for `YOUR_MAIL`, `ALICE_MAIL` and `BOB_MAIL` parameters, for reuse them), but it is not strictly necessary.